 According to the SEC’s definition, a penny stock is a stock that trades under $5 per share.
 Originally, it referred to a stock trading cheaper than $1, but the SEC adjusted its definition for inflation.

 Most penny stocks are traded over the counter through the OTC Bulletin Board (OTCBB).
 Usually these are small and growing companies with limited resources.
 Penny stocks tend to lack liquidity or ready buyers.
 This makes them difficult to sell because there may not be any ready buyers or a price that accurately represents the market.
-Investors with high risk tolerance may be more likely than their peers to invest in penny stocks due to the investment’s high volatility.
+Investors with high risk tolerance may be more likely to invest in penny stocks due to the investment’s high volatility.

 Income stocks are usually shares of well-established companies that consistently provide dividends.
 Usually these dividends steadily increase to compensate for inflation and provide higher-than-average income.
 This is because the company has more financial incentive to pay out dividends than to reinvest the money in new projects or products.
 Income stocks are less volatile and are, therefore, considered less risky.

 A speculative stock can be thought of as a stock with unrealized potential.
-Usually these are emerging market stocks from new companies or those in a risky sector, such as biotechnology.
+Usually these are from new companies or those in a risky sector, such as biotechnology.
 They tend to be low in cost but have high risk.
 The company may not survive, which happens often in many innovative fields.

 Cyclical stocks are named after the economic cycle.
 They are sensitive to economic trends and are affected by macroeconomic changes and shifts.
 Although cyclical stocks have relatively high volatility, they tend to generate high returns in periods of economic success.

 These stocks have great potential for growth and a tendency to outperform the market.
-Usually these companies produce discretionary consumer items and services such as homes, cars and travel (i.e., airlines).
+Usually these companies produce discretionary consumer goods and services such as homes, cars and travel (i.e., airlines).
 These are things people generally will not purchase or use during a period of economic recession.
 If the recession is bad enough, the stock can become worthless, and the companies can go under.

 In a market downturn or recession, defensive stocks are a good safety net.
 This kind of investment is generally in the consumer staples sector.
-These companies are often selling items such as food and gas that people will consistently need and spend money on, even when money is tight.
+These companies are often selling items such as food and gas that people will consistently need even when money is tight.
 Defensive stocks will often provide constant and stable earnings.
 However, they may not be the best investment for investors looking to make a profit in an average market.